 Do rats burrow in the garden?

-Rats will Burrow anywhere if the ground is easy enough to do dig.
-Including in your garden.
+Rats will Burrow anywhere in the garden, if the ground is easy enough to do dig.
 They prefer ground that has been disturbed because it’s easier for them to dig.
 They won’t dig through concrete so where there is a solid yard area it’s unlikely that there will be any rats underneath it.